Annunciation (van Eyck, Washington): The Temple

-The setting develops this theme.
 Mary was believed in the Middle Ages to have been a very studious girl who was engaged by the Temple of Jerusalem with other selected maidens to spin new curtains for the Holy of Holies.
 The book she is reading here is too large to be a lady's Book of Hours; as in other paintings she is engaged in serious study in a part of the temple.
 (One medieval authority specified that she was reading the Book of Isaiah when Gabriel arrived.)
 The van Eycks were almost the first to use this setting in panel painting, but it appears earlier in illuminated manuscripts and in an altarpiece of 1397 from the same monastery for which this painting was probably ordered.

 The architecture moves from older, round Romanesque forms above, to (slightly) pointed Gothic arches below, with the higher levels largely in darkness, and the floor level well-lit.
 The gloom of the Old Covenant is about to be succeeded by the light of the New Covenant.
 The flat timber roof is in poor repair, with planks out of place.
 The use of Romanesque architecture to identify Jewish rather than Christian settings is a regular feature of the paintings of van Eyck and his followers, and other paintings show both styles in the same building in a symbolic way.